kubeflow/website/README.md

 ### Install Hugo and other dependencies

-The Kubeflow website uses the Docsy theme, which recommends that you have Hugo version 0.53 or later, and it must be the **extended** version of Hugo.
+You need Hugo version 0.60 or later, and it must be the **extended** version of Hugo.
+Hugo version 0.60 and later support thenGoldmark renderer for Markdown.
+Goldmark offers improved rendering of some text formatting such as lists.

 **Note:** From April 2020 onwards, Kubeflow recommends that you use **Hugo version 0.68.3** or later.
-Hugo version 0.60 and later support the Goldmark renderer for Markdown.
-Goldmark offers improved rendering of some text formatting such as lists.
 The Kubeflow website now uses Hugo 0.68.3 via Netlify.

-To get the extended version of Hugo:
+To get the latest extended version of Hugo:

 1. Go to the [Hugo releases](https://github.com/gohugoio/hugo/releases) page.
 1. In the most recent release, scroll down until you find a list of